IAIK/ChromeZero/README.md

 The following videos show two short demos of *Chrome Zero*.

-The first video demonstrates a cache attack mounted from JavaScript.
-Without *Chrome Zero*, cache hits and misses can be clearly distinguished in the histogram.
-Enabling *Chrome Zero* prevents this microarchitectural side-channel attack such that an attacker cannot distinguish cache hits and misses anymore.
+The first video demonstrates an interrupt attack mounted from JavaScript.
+Without *Chrome Zero*, interrupts can be clearly seen in the trace.
+Enabling *Chrome Zero* prevents this microarchitectural side-channel attack such that an attacker cannot detect interrupts anymore.

 ![interrupt.js Demo](./_images/interruptjs.gif)